qxzzxq/python-geohash/README.md

 # Geohash Lite

 GeohashLite is a Python package for dealing with geohash code.
+It support also conversion between GeoJSON and a list of GeoHash.

 ## Installation
 Clone this repository